dkanada/openapk/README.md

 <p align="center"><img src="https://github.com/dkanada/OpenAPK/blob/master/app/src/main/ic_launcher-web.png" width="100" height="100"></p>
 <p align="center">A modern, easy and customizable app manager for Android with root features and material design.</p>

 This is a fork of MLManager 1.X made by Javier Santos, which is now unmaintained.
-I wanted to add a few features, namely an option to disable apps, which is now implemented.
+If you have any ideas or feature requests add them to the issues page.
+Pull requests are welcome and a materialized app icon would be great from someone who knows how to create svg files.

 ## Features
-* Extract installed or system apps and save locally as APK.
+* Extract installed or system apps and save them locally.
-* Organize your applications marking them as favorite.
+* Organize your applications and mark them as favorites.
-* Easily Uninstall apps.
+* Easily uninstall apps.
 * Customizations available in the settings.
 * No root required.
-* Material Design.
+* Material design interface.
-* Really easy to use.

 ## Root Features
-* Hide apps from the device launcher.
+* Hide or disable apps from the device launcher.
-* Disable apps entirely.
-* Easily manage your hidden and disabled apps from the side panel.
-* Remove cache per app.
+* Remove the cache for apps or remove all the data entirely.
-* Clean data per app.
+* Uninstall system apps.

 ## Translations
 Currently supported languages: